jmichaux/gym-baxter/README.md

 - [ ] HuskyUR5PickPlaceEnv

 ### Gazebo
-- [ ] Add Gazebo as a backend for those that may want it
+- [ ] Add Gazebo as a backend for those who may want it